-Students can apply for US federal loans by completing the Free Application for Federal Student Assistance (FAFSA) at fafsa.ed.gov.
-When completing the FAFSA, be sure to the appropriate school code.
+Students can apply for US federal loans by completing the Free Application for Federal Student Assistance (FAFSA) at studentaid.gov.
+When completing the FAFSA, be sure to enter the appropriate school code.
 The SGU School of Medicine federal school code is G22333.
-Students will also need to complete an online Entrance Counseling and Master Promissory Notes in order to complete the application process.
+Students will also need to complete Entrance Counseling and Master Promissory Notes in order to complete the application process.

-To receive Direct Loans, recipients must be either permanent residents or citizens of the United States, be enrolled in 4 Year MD program at least half-time, maintain satisfactory academic progress, and not be in default on any prior U.S. government guaranteed loan.
+To receive Direct Loans, recipients must be either permanent residents or citizens of the United States, be enrolled in the 4 Year MD program at least half-time, maintain satisfactory academic progress, and not be in default on any prior U.S. government-guaranteed loan.
 These guidelines are subject to statutory and/or regulatory changes in the U.S. Higher Education Act and the Title IV Program Regulations.
-For details on how to apply, click here.
+For details on how to apply click here.

 Students borrowing federal loans can complete the Title IV Authorization form online through their SGU Student Self Service account.
-This will allow the Student Finances office to apply your federal loan proceeds toward non-tuition charges such as books and health insurance in order to satisfy your student account.
+This will allow the Office of Student Finance to apply your federal loan proceeds toward non-tuition charges such as books and health insurance in order to satisfy your student account.